UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - 2021-09-24 16:00 - Jobs were re-enabled but we are encountering a ZFS bug that causes a metadata server to reboot or crash and the filesystem hangs until it recovers.
 This is causing periodic file access slowness and login failures during the recovery periods.
 Patching of ZFS is being planned.

 - 2021-09-29 15:20 - Queues being drained of jobs so that ZFS upgrade can take place on Thurs 30 Sept.
 This should fix the above bug.

+- 2021-10-04 15:00 - The ZFS upgrade was more complicated than originally thought.
+We currently expect Young to be back in service midday on Tues 5 Oct.

 - There are a small number of nodes that switch themselves off and need to be manually re-booted (this causes jobs to be stuck in `dr` state when they end until the reboot happens).